better-internet/radworks-docs/docs/understanding-radicle/faq.md

 GitHub and Radicle versions, run `rad push` on the `main`/`master` branch after every change.

 ## Can I replace GitHub with Radicle?

-If you want!
-While our Beta release will have only the basic collaboration features (i.e. code hosting, sharing, checking out, and pushing/pulling), we plan to introduce features that could support a similar day-to-day code collaboration experience to GitHub.
-They will include bug reporting, patches, code review, and discussions.
+Absolutely!
+While we're still working on in-depth collaboration features like issues and patches, you can already [create a Radicle project](using-radicle/create.md) a Radicle project from an existing GitHub-hosted repository and start pushing your changes with `rad push`.

-That being said, while we believe that reducing one's reliance on centrally-hosted platforms is generally a good idea, we also believe that code collaboration solutions serve different purposes for different people.
-Radicle *will* support social collaboration through one or more projects, but our priority will be delivering secure, local-first, peer-to-peer code collaboration — not an exact GitHub replica.
+While we believe that reducing one's reliance on centrally-hosted platforms is generally a good idea, we also believe that code collaboration solutions serve different purposes for different people.
+Radicle *will* support social collaboration through one or more projects, but our priority will be delivering secure, local-first, peer-to-peer code collaboration &mdash; not an exact GitHub replica.

 ## Where is my data stored?